Australian Marine Conservation Society

 The Australian Marine Conservation Society (AMCS) is an Australian environmental not-for-profit organisation.
 It was founded in 1965 as the Queensland Littoral Society before changing its name to the Australian Littoral Society and then finally in 1995 to its current title.
 It works on protecting the health and vitality of Australia's coasts and oceans.

 The Australian Marine Conservation Society is Australia's only national charity dedicated exclusively to protecting ocean wildlife and their homes.

-The Australian Marine Conservation Society is an independent charity, staffed by a committed group of professional and passionate scientists, educators and advocates who have defended Australia's oceans for fifty years.
+The Australian Marine Conservation Society is an independent charity.

 The Patron of the Australian Marine Conservation Society is author Tim Winton.

 Campaigns

-The key focus of AMCS is to create large marine national parks (marine sanctuaries), sustainable fisheries and protect and recover our threatened ocean wildlife, such as our sharks, seals and whales.
+The key focus of AMCS is to create large marine national parks (marine sanctuaries), sustainable fisheries and protect and recover threatened ocean wildlife, such as sharks, seals and whales.
 AMCS also works to protect Australia's coasts from inappropriate development, including along the Great Barrier Reef.

 Fight For Our Reef

 AMCS has worked to protect the Great Barrier Reef for many years from threats such as industrialisation, port development, coral mining and dumping.
 Today, AMCS focuses on saving the Great Barrier Reef from climate change after two mass coral bleaching events affected half of all shallow water corals in 2016 and 2017.
 The AMPTO and tourism operators in North Queensland work with AMCS to represent the voices of tourism employees and their reliance on a healthy Great Barrier Reef for employment.

 AMCS also works to improve the laws and regulations around water quality and water pollution in Queensland.
 Chemicals, sediment and fertilisers wash away into Great Barrier Reef waters and this has detrimental effects on corals and sea grass beds.
 In 2019, AMCS worked on tightening water pollution regulations in Queensland and new laws came into effect in December, 2019.